Nishit0910/The-Spice/README.md

-🍽️ The Spice : Restaurant Website, Frontend Project
+🍽️ Restaurant Website (Frontend)

-A responsive and user-friendly restaurant website built using HTML, CSS, and JavaScript, designed to provide complete information about the restaurant including menu, cuisines, online booking & ordering, contact details, social media links, and customer feedback.
+A modern and responsive restaurant website frontend built using HTML, CSS, and JavaScript.
+The project provides complete information about the restaurant, its menu and cuisines, online booking and ordering options, contact details, social media links, and customer feedback.

-📌 Project Overview

-This project showcases a modern restaurant website that allows users to:

-Explore restaurant details and cuisines

-View the full menu with prices

-Book tables and place food orders

-Submit feedback and reviews

-Connect via social media platforms

-The website is fully responsive and optimized for desktop and mobile devices.
+🌐 Live Preview

+Add your deployed link here (GitHub Pages / Netlify / Vercel)

+📖 About the Project

+This project aims to create an interactive and visually appealing restaurant website that enhances user experience and provides all essential restaurant-related information in one place.

-🚀 Features
+✨ Features

-🏠 Restaurant Information
+📍 Restaurant Details

 About the restaurant

-Ambience and theme

-Opening hours and location
+Location and opening hours

-📋 Menu & Cuisines
+🍛 Menu & Cuisines

-Categorized food menu
+Categorized menu

-Multiple cuisines (e.g., Indian, Italian, Chinese, Continental)
+Multiple cuisines with prices

-Prices and descriptions

 📅 Table Booking